 What is the Lattice Model in Option Pricing?
 Lattice Model Guide

-• American-style options that can be exercised at any point up to expiration.
+• American-style options, where the contract can be exercised at any point before expiration.

-• Changing dividends or variable volatility patterns across different periods.
+• Changing dividends or structural shifts in variable volatility across different time periods.

 the evolution of lattice models in option pricing captures the timeline and nuances of these methodologies with a nostalgic and conceptual design